David Horton (writer): Boards and other

 He was a member of the International Council for Archaeozoology (IZAC) and of an advisory panel for the New South Wales Premier's History Awards in 1997.

 Writing after retirement

 After retirement, he devotes his time to being a professional writer and farmer.
 Between 2008 and 2011, he wrote many opinion pieces for the ABC News website.
 He also published prolifically on a wide range of topics for the HuffPost until 2011.

+Since 2023 he has published two memoirs: